Brywiss History, Family Crest & Coats of Arms

 In the North Riding of Yorkshire at Liverton, other early records of the family were found.
 "This place, which at the time of the Domesday Survey was a barren and unprofitable waste, was granted by the Conqueror to Robert de Brus, lord of Skelton."

 Robert I de Brus, 1st Lord of Annandale (c.1070-1142) was the first of the Bruce family to hold lands in Scotland.
 He founded Gisborough Priory in Yorkshire, in present-day Redcar and Cleveland, in 1119.
 Close friends with David FitzMalcolm, later known as King David I of Scotland, he was granted extensive lands in he Cotentin Peninsula c.
 1120.

-Another 345 words (25 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Brywiss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brywiss research.
+Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Brywiss History in all our PDF Extended History products and printed products wherever possible.